-Dump one can of Rotel tomatoes, fully cooked chicken, 1/3rd cup sour cream and 1 packet of Taco Seasoning.
+Dump one can of Rotel tomatoes, fully cooked chicken, 1/3rd cup sour cream, and 1 packet of Taco Seasoning.

 Heat on high for 2 hours, mixing again every 20 minutes.
-About 15 minutes prior to serving, dump can of black beans and mix.
+About 15 minutes prior to serving, dump a can of black beans and mix.

-Leave crock pot on warming in order to keep cheese melty and soft to eat.
+Leave crockpot on warming in order to keep cheese melty and soft to eat.

-Prior to serving, add chopped green onions and using a ladle, pour onto tortilla chips and ENJOY!
+Prior to serving, add chopped green onions, and using a ladle, pour onto tortilla chips, and ENJOY!

 The basic answer is once the cheese is completely melted, you can enjoy it!
 This can take as little as 1 hour on high or up to 2 hours until completely melted down.
 Just stir every 20 minutes to avoid any cheese overly sticking or burning and all ingredients get well incorporated into the Queso-like dip.

-Nacho cheese is traditionally and most deliciously served with tortilla chips, however cheese dip is also great for other dippers too!
+Nacho cheese is traditionally and most deliciously served with tortilla chips, however, cheese dip is also great for other dippers too!

 - Hot Dogs (without added proteins like chicken of course)

 - Pour into mini bags of Doritos for “walking tacos”

 Absolutely!
 You can easily change this one from chicken to beef or sausage.